olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/README.md

 Before launching the tests, you need to create a database called : *PayMyBuddyTest* and to fill-in the *'paymybuddyTest.properties'* accordingly.

 There are dedicated SQL files for database initialization and preparation : *'CleanDBForTests.sql'* and *'DataTransactionsForTests.sql'*.
-In the **develop** branch, these file are automatically launched before tests so you have nothing to do on your side.
+In the **develop** branch, these files are automatically launched before tests so you have nothing to do on your side.

 For the **JDBC** and **JPA feature** branches, you have to update the database connection data, in the method called *setUpAllTest()*, in order for tests to be able to launch these files.